Doubling NIRSpec/IFS capability to calibrate the single-epoch black hole mass relation at high redshifts: Flux calibration G235M/F170LP

 \section{Flux calibration G235M/F170LP}

 Following the same approach as for the G140M/F100LP, we extended the G235M/F170LP up to 5.3 $\mu$m, that is, the wavelength range encompassed by the G235M/F170LP and the G395M/F290LP.
-Since the flats are extended with ones the reduced spectrum is contaminated by the presence of the second and third order spectra, we require observations of the same targets with the G235M/F170LP and the G395M/F290LP to compute the correction factors $\tilde{\alpha}(\lambda)$, $\tilde{\beta}(\lambda)$ adn $k(\lambda)$ to calibrate the flux.
+Since the flats are extended with ones the reduced spectrum is contaminated by the presence of the second and third order spectra, we require observations of the same targets with the G235M/F170LP and the G395M/F290LP to compute the correction factors $\tilde{\alpha}(\lambda)$, $\tilde{\beta}(\lambda)$ and $k(\lambda)$ to calibrate the flux.
 Before computing them, we verified any possible dependency on the position of the source on the detector and the observation time.
-Figure \ref{fig:std_star_different_epoch_g235m} shows the same as Figure \ref{fig:std_star_different_epoch}, but for the extended G235M.
+Figure \ref{fig:std_star_different_epoch_g235m} shows the same as Fig. \ref{fig:std_star_different_epoch}, but for the extended G235M.
 Even in this case, by exploiting various observations of the same standard star, we noticed no major dependence on the cycle in which it was observed, nor on the position where the spectrum fell on the detector.
+In Table \ref{tab:claibration_target}, we report the relevant information, such as program ID, target name, grating/filter combination, exposure time, and observation date for each dataset used for the flux calibration of the extended region.
+We also report the relevant information for the target used to verify the wavelength calibration and to measure the spectral resolution in the extended region.